tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 Extended Key Update assumes a transient compromise of the current application traffic keys, not a persistent attacker with ongoing access to key material.
-The procedure itself does not rely on long-term private keys; those are assumed to remain secure, as they are typically stored in a secure element, such as a Trusted Execution Environment (TEE), Hardware Security Module (HSM), or Trusted Platform Module (TPM).
+The procedure itself does not rely on long-term private keys; those are assumed to remain secure, as they are typically stored in a hardware security module.
 In contrast, application traffic keys are stored within the rich operating system, where short-term exposure due to memory disclosure or transient compromise may occur.
 Post-compromise security can be re-established, provided the compromise is no longer active when an